rosswintle/turbo-admin/readme.txt

 * Block editor welcome guide remover
 * Live/dev site labels

-Remember, the browser extension it works everywhere that it can detect WordPress, without needing a plugin.
+Remember, the browser extension works everywhere that it can detect WordPress, without needing a plugin.
 And it carries your preferences with you!
 It's WordPress, your way!

 [Check out the Browser Extension and try it for free](https://turbo-admin.com/)